CardinalRiskSolutions/VMware-Fusion-Installation/README.md

 Congrats!
 You have now downloaded and installed all nessesary components to run a Windows 11 Pro Virtual Machine from your Apple Silicon powered machine.

-### 4. CLick your new Windows 11 machine in VMware Fusion to begin installation.
-Refer to your Groupon purchase email from the first Part of this tutorial for the Product Key when it asks.
+### 4. Click your new Windows 11 machine in VMware Fusion to begin installation.
+(Refer to your Groupon purchase email from the first Part of this tutorial for the Product Key when it asks.)

 Follow this tuturial provided by Microsoft the preform a clean installation of Windows 11 Pro if you need a walk through.
 (Remember to select Windows 11 Pro when choosing edition to install or your purchase Product Key (Pt.
 1 Step 1), will not work. and ISO file when asked which media to use)